-This quartic algorithm, with the Salamin-Brent scheme, was first used by Bailey in 1986 [15] and was used repeatedly by Yasumasa Kanada, see Figure 12, in Tokyo in computations of π over 15 years or so, culminating in a 200 billion decimal digit computation in 1999.
-As recorded in Figure 11, it has been used twice very recently by Takahashi.
-Only thirty five years earlier in 1963, Dan Shanks - a very knowledgeable participant - was confident that computing a billion digits was forever impossible.
-Today it is 'reasonably easy' on a modest laptop.
-A fine self-contained study of this quartic algorithm - along with its cubic confrere also described in Section 10 - can be read in [20].
-The proofs are nicely refined specializations of those in [14].
+This quartic algorithm, with the Salamin-Brent scheme, was first used by Bailey in 1986 and was used repeatedly by Yasumasa Kanada, see Figure 12, in Tokyo in computations of π over the past 15 years or so, culminating in a 200 billion decimal digit computation in 1999, see Figure 17.
+Only 35 years earlier in 1963, Dan Shanks-a very knowledgeable participant-was confident that computing a billion digits was forever impossible.
+Today it is easy on a modest laptop.